 It’s counterintuitive, but intersections with stoplights are usually the most dangerous.
 If you have a dangerous intersection in your neighborhood, advocating for a set of lights may not be the best solution.
 That’s because the fastest speeds are usually clocked by cars racing through light-controlled intersections.

-Four-way stop signs force every driver to pause, at least for a few seconds.
+Four-way stop signs force every driver to pause for a few seconds.
 That’s usually enough time to see if there is a pedestrian waiting to cross.

 What You Can Do